-Globalisation has increased the market for food production and also expanded consumer tastes.
+Globalisation has increased the market for food production and also expanded consumer tastes to encompass a broad range of international cuisine.

 This in turn requires effective supply chain management and shipping to facilitate servicing growing markets.
 Some industries are even cutting out the middle man and investing in direct-toconsumer sales which require a fresh approach to logistics.
 This is a growing, high value market and can be a way to deliver sustainable, fresh and healthy products that the market demands in new ways.
-This in turn requires effective supply chain management and shipping to facilitate servicing growing markets.
-When demand changes, it can knock the whole chain on its head.
-One in eight litres of milk produced at UK dairy farms is exported globally.
-With the rest, 50% goes to retailers, and the other half to food service, which includes restaurants, cafes and industrial suppliers.
-With coffee shops closed across many countries under lockdown, oversupply of milk is a real issue.
-Dairy Farmers of America, the country's biggest dairy cooperative, has estimated farmers are dumping 3.7 million gallons of milk every single day because of disrupted supply chains.